 - A graduate student or postdoctoral student in a STEM field.

 - Interested in volunteering in their community and gaining teaching experience.

 - Driven to inspire 4th through 8th graders to love science.

-If you fit this description and are interested in working with youth, we encourage you to apply for our Spring 2014 program.
+If you fit this description and are interested in working with youth, we encourage you to apply.
+Applications are accepted on a rolling basis.
 For more information, please contact email@example.com.